How to write a Policy Brief Like a Pro

 Remember, your issue must be a challenge that needs a solution.

-Before picking the problem, you have to know the simplicity of addressing the issue in your writeup.
+Before picking the problem, you have to know how simple it is to address the issue in your writeup.
 Your problem must not be that you will answer during the introduction.
 Instead, it needs to be one that will get an answer at the recommendation stage and bring the need to have more questions.

 3. Frame your issue/problem